In this week’s eSkeptic:

 Shermer and Ehrman also discuss the modern atheism movement, how Jesus became a Republican in the second half of the 20th century, the intractable (for Christians) problem of evil, the problem of identity for Jesus (how could he be both man and God?), what pre-Christian pagans believed about the gods, what early Christians had to offer pagans that other religions didn’t, how religions invented the afterlife and what people believed before the rise of Christianity about what happens after you die, and other fascinating topics.

 This interview was recorded on February 18, 2018 as part of the Science Salon series of dialogues hosted by Michael Shermer and presented by The Skeptics Society, in California.
-Support our work on Patreon, or by making a donation directly.
+Support our work by making a donation.

 Subscribe to our YouTube Channel and get notified instantly when we post new content!
 Do you like what you see?
 Show your support for our work.
 Your ongoing patronage is vital to our organization’s mission.